HCI-Groovy-Goobers-II/deliverable2/README.rst

 Having previously explicated the problem, offered our solution, generated personas, and roughly drafted five task flows in Deliverable 1, we have now entered the early stages of design.
-In this deliverable we have mapped our task flows onto storyboards, developed wireframes as higher-fidelity corrolaries of the storyboards, and finally prototyped a clean, fully responsive HTML protoype for the interface we have named ProjectConnect, that we feel accurately reflects the core visual components and layout that we will use when we begin developing the functionality of our solution.
+In this deliverable we have mapped our task flows onto storyboards, developed wireframes as higher-fidelity corrolaries of the storyboards, and finally developed a clean, fully responsive HTML protoype for the interface we have named ProjectConnect, that we feel accurately reflects the core visual components and layout that we will use when we begin developing the functionality of our solution.